Welsh Road Farm

 The venue does not offer tent pitches on site for the Spring Wolf.
 Stanford Hall offers tent pitches for our Summer Wolf runners in June.

 Money: Cash Machines

-There are no cash machines on site so please bring cash with you for food and drinks.
-The nearest cash machines are in Southam or Leamington Spa, approximately 3 miles from the Wolf Run site.
+We will annouce nearer the time if cash machines will be on site.
+Welsh Road Farm: The nearest other cash machines are in Southam or Leamington Spa, approximately 3 miles from the Wolf Run site.

 Registration opens at 9am.
 You will see signs for the Registration Area from the car park.
 All runners must be registered at least an hour before their start time.
 Before you register, you must hand in your completed legal disclaimer and you will then be handed an envelope with your runner number and wristband inside.
 Please complete the medical details section on your runner number prior to attaching it to the front of your running top.

 You can also ask the WR staff to write your number onto your arm/chest/forehead with permanent marker, so if you lose your runner number on course, you will still be able to find your Wolf Run photos when searching the Peachysnaps site.

 If you are fortunate enough to look under 25, you will be asked for proof of age and photo ID will be required.

 Please print out and complete the Wolf Run Disclaimer and bring it with you on the event day.
 You do NOT need to post it back to us in advance!
 If you can fill it out in advance, this will save you time at Registration.
 If you can’t print the disclaimer there will be plenty available in the registration tents.
 Every runner is required to give a completed disclaimer in before receiving their run number at registration.

 Car Keys and Bags